-- (b) All bills introduced in the Senate providing for bond issues, imposing or raising fees or other revenues payable to the State, its agencies, its licensing boards, or any of its subdivisions, levying taxes, or in any manner affecting the taxing power of the State or any subdivision thereof, shall, before being considered by the Senate, be referred to the Committee on Finance, and bills referred to other committees carrying any such provisions shall be reported to the Senate as being bills to be referred to the Finance Committee before proper action may be taken by the Senate. - (c) This rule shall not apply to bills imposing civil penalties, criminal fines, forfeitures, or penalties for infractions. - RULE 42.1.
-Fiscal notes.-(a) A chairman of the Appropriations Committee, or of the Finance Committee, or of the Rules and Operations of the Senate Committee, or of the Ways and Means Committee, upon the floor of the Senate, may request that a fiscal analysis be made of a bill, resolution, or an amendment to a bill or resolution which is in the possession of the Senate and that a fiscal note be attached to the measure, when in the opinion of that chairman the fiscal effects of that measure are not apparent from the language of the measure.
-No bill for which a fiscal note has been requested may be considered for passage prior to the fiscal note being attached to the bill. - (b) The fiscal note shall be filed and attached to the bill or amendment within two legislative days of the request.
-If it is impossible to prepare a fiscal note within two legislative days, the Director of Fiscal Research shall, in writing, so advise the Presiding Officer, the Principal Clerk, and the member introducing or proposing the measure and shall indicate the time when the fiscal note will be ready. - (c) The fiscal note shall be prepared by the Fiscal Research Division on a form approved by the Chairman of the Rules and Operations of the Senate Committee as to content and form and signed by the staff member or members preparing it.
+(c) This rule shall not apply to bills imposing civil penalties, criminal fines, forfeitures, or penalties for infractions.

+RULE 42.1.
+Fiscal notes. - (a) A Chair of the Appropriations/Base Budget

+Committee, or of the Finance Committee, or of the Committee on Rules and Operations of the Senate, upon the floor of the Senate, may request that a fiscal analysis be made of a bill, resolution, or an amendment to a bill or resolution which is in the possession of the Senate and that a fiscal note be attached to the measure, when in the opinion of that Chair the fiscal effects of that measure are not apparent from the language of the measure.
+No bill, resolution, or amendment for which a fiscal note has been requested may be considered for passage prior to the fiscal note's being attached to it.

+(b) The fiscal note shall be filed and attached to the bill, resolution, or amendment within two legislative days of the request.
+If it is impossible to prepare a fiscal note within two legislative days, the Director of Fiscal Research shall, in writing, so advise the Presiding Officer, the Principal Clerk, and the member introducing or proposing the measure and shall indicate the time when the fiscal note will be ready.

+(c) The fiscal note shall be prepared by the Fiscal Research Division on a form approved by the Chair of the Committee on Rules and Operations of the Senate as to content and form and signed by the staff member or members preparing it.
 If no estimate in dollars is possible, the fiscal note shall indicate the reasons that no estimate is provided.
 The fiscal note shall not comment on the merit but may identify technical problems.
-The Fiscal Research Division shall make the fiscal note available to the membership of the Senate. - (d) A sponsor of a bill or amendment may deliver a copy of his bill or amendment to the Fiscal Research Division for the preparation of a fiscal note.
-The sponsor shall attach the fiscal note to the bill when he files the bill or to the amendment when he moves its adoption. - (e) The sponsor of a bill or amendment to which a fiscal note is attached who objects to the estimates and information provided may reduce to writing his objections.
-These objections shall be appended to the fiscal note attached to the bill or amendment and to the copies of the fiscal note available to the membership.
+The Fiscal Research Division shall make the fiscal note available to the membership of the Senate.

+(d) A sponsor of a bill, resolution, or amendment may deliver a copy of that member's bill, resolution, or amendment to the Fiscal Research Division for the preparation of a fiscal note.
+The sponsor shall attach the fiscal note to the bill when the sponsor files the bill or resolution or to the amendment when the sponsor moves its adoption.

+(e) The sponsor of a bill, resolution, or amendment to which a fiscal note is attached who objects to the estimates and information provided may reduce to writing the objections.
+These objections shall be appended to the fiscal note attached to the bill, resolution, or amendment and to the copies of the fiscal note available to the membership.

-Subsection (a) of this rule shall not apply to the current operations appropriations bill or the capital improvements appropriations bill.
-This rule shall not apply to a bill or amendment requiring an actuarial note under these rules.
+(f) Subsection (a) of this rule shall not apply to the Current Operations Appropriations Bill or the Capital Improvement Appropriations Bill.
+This rule shall not apply to a bill, resolution, or amendment requiring an actuarial note under these rules.

 RULE 42.2.
-Actuarial notes.-(a) Every bill or resolution proposing any change in the law relative to any:
+Actuarial notes. - (a) Every bill or resolution proposing any change in the law relative to any: